TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-Perfect!
+Nice!
 We have discovered a new `subdomain`!

 <br />